yellowmessenger/documentation/docs/platform_concepts/appConfiguration/overview.md

 [Camspay](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/camspay) | Integrate with CAMSPay to fulfil your payment requirements, including creating payment links and monitoring the progress of payments or refunds.
 [Cashfree Payments](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/camspay) | With Cashfree Payment Integration, you can generate payment links and check the status of payments made, streamlining transaction processes and enhancing user experiences within your bot ecosystem.
 [Paytm](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/paytm) | With Paytm integration, you can create payment links and check the status of payments made, streamlining transaction processes and enhancing user experiences within your bot conversations
-[PayU Business](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/payuBiz) | With ChatGPT integration, you can enhance your conversational bot's capabilities by leveraging advanced natural language processing, enabling more intelligent and contextually aware interactions with users.
+[PayU Business](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/payuBiz) | With PayU Business integration, bot can handle secure and seamless payment transactions.
+This enables users to complete purchases, subscriptions, or bill payments directly within the chat interface.
 [Razorpay](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/razorpay) | With Razorpay integration, you can streamline payment processes by creating payment links and checking the status of payments or refunds, enhancing user experiences within your bot conversations.
-[Stripe Payment Gateway](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/stripe) | With Stripe integration, you can meet your payment needs, such as generating payment links and checking the status of payments and refunds, streamlining transaction processes and enhancing user experiences within your bot ecosystem.
+[Stripe Payment Gateway](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/stripe) | With Stripe integration, you can meet your payment needs, such as generating payment links and checking the status of payments and refunds, streamlining transaction processes and enhancing user experiences within your AI Agent.
-[Airpay](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/airpay) | With Airpay integration, Yellow.ai enables users to make payments directly through the bot, facilitating seamless transactions and enhancing user experiences within your ecosystem.
+[Airpay](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/airpay) | With Airpay integration, Yellow.ai enables users to make payments directly through the chat interface, facilitating seamless transactions and enhancing user experiences within your ecosystem.
 [BillDesk Email pay](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/billdesk-emailpay) | With BillDesk EmailPay integration, you can seamlessly receive payments from your users, enhancing transaction processes and user experiences within your Yellow.ai account.
 [Billdesk UPI](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/billdesk) | With BillDesk UPI, you can seamlessly  create UPI intents for WhatsApp Pay, view payment statuses, and send UPI notifications directly within the Yellow.ai platform.
 [Stripe](https://docs.yellow.ai/docs/platform_concepts/appConfiguration/stripe) | With Stripe Payment integration, you can generate payment links and view payment statuses directly within the Yellow.ai platform.